networkx/networkx/doc/source/tutorial.rst

 NX has been imported this way.

-You may also use the usual mode for interactive experimentation that might clobber some names already in your namespace
+You may also use the usual mode for interactive experimentation that might clobber some names already in your name-space

 >>> from networkx import *

 If importing networkx fails, it means that Python cannot find the installed module.
 Check your installation and your PYTHONPATH.

-The following classes are provided:
+The following basic graph types are provided as Python classes:

 Graph
-   The basic operations common to graph-like classes.
    This class implements an undirected graph.
 It ignores multiple edges between two nodes.
 It does allow self-loop edges between a node and itself.

 DiGraph
-   Operations common to directed graphs, that is, graphs with directed edges.
+   Directed graphs, that is, graphs with directed edges.
+   Operations common to directed graphs,
    (A subclass of Graph.)

 MultiGraph